Updated October 2018

 If you wish to know exactly what data is kept about you, please send an email request to privacy [at] edwardcarpentercommunity.org.uk.
 If you wish, your details can be amended, or you can ask to have them deleted permanently.
 In this case, your booking details will be retained, but all personal information will be destroyed or anonymised.

-If you wish to receive our email newsletter, you must sign up via our website.
-You don't need to be a member of ECC and we no longer subscribe you to the mailing list automatically when you book for an event.
-When you sign up, it is a two-stage process where we validate your email address by asking you to follow a link.
-At this point we ask you to consider providing us with information about your age, where you heard about us, and your self-identity in terms of gender or sexuality.
+When you book for the first time, or sign up to our newsletter, we will normally ask you to consider providing us with information about your age, where you heard about us, and your self-identity in terms of gender or sexuality.
 This is entirely optional.
 The information is collected anonymously and is used only to give us some insight into the types of people interested in our community and to help us make decisions about how to promote ourselves in future.
+We may also ask you for this information if you contact us again with a new email address.

 If you wish to join any of our social media groups, including Yahoo and Facebook groups, you must sign up directly via those third party websites.
 Links are available on our website, and you will be sent links in your booking confirmation.